stevenbergner/stevenbergner.github.io/index.md

 ## [](#header-1) Research collection

-With an early fascination for algorithms in computer graphics and image analysis, my research interests have since evolved along the sensory processing pipeline from data acquisition and sampling, to feature extraction and classification of multi-dimensional images, to enable novel visual mappings that help people to better understand the behaviour of complex simulations.
+This site is an account of projects and output from my work on various topics in data analysis and modelling ranging from data acquisition and sampling, to feature extraction and classification of multi-dimensional images, to novel visual mappings that help people to better understand and control complex computer codes.

-The account of my work shown in the following is somewhat historical, but given the recent interest in convolutional feature learning and layered data processing composed with non-linearities there may be some exciting connections.

-Feel free to <a href="mailto:{{ site.email | encode_email }}" title="Contact me">contact me</a> with any thoughts to share.
+Feel free to contact me at {% include protect-email.include email=site.email %}.

 {% include post-list.include %}